landislab/landislab.github.io/home/index.md

 *Oct 2022*<br> New review out on modeling the evolution of intimate ecological interactions among species using cophylogenetic methods.
 Read more [here](http://www.annualreviews.org/eprint/X7RXSJIBD5WENU8J45HA/full/10.1146/annurev-ecolsys-102320-112823).

 *Sep 2022*<br> Sean McHugh has officially joined our group as a new PhD student.
 Sean is interested in how ecological traits evolve among phylogenetic lineages.
+Welcome, Sean!

 *Jul 2022*<br> We're hiring a 3yr postdoc to collaborate on phylogenetic models!
 Details for applying are [here](https://evol.mcmaster.ca/~brian/evoldir/PostDocs/WashingtonU_StLouis.PhylogeneticModels).
 Feel free to [email me](mailto:michael.landis@wustl.edu) with any questions.